|

 been around, and until very recently, the gaming experience on a

+personal computer has always been superior to the game console.
 This is probably the main reason the videogame industry tanked in

 1984 and while Burnham's book does not set out to examine the contributing factors, the rise of the PC in the late eighties and nineties accompanies the